Yaotzinohell/LEETCODE_Solutions/README.md

 # LeetCode_Solutions

-The solutions I have found for the questions I have solved in LEETCODE
+The solutions found by me for the questions on LEETCODE.

 Don't copy try to understand the code and try solving it by yourself